-This is your source for digital media.
-Downloadable e-books and audio books can be checked out to your electronic device, including e-readers, tablets, smart phones and computers.
+Downloadable e-books and audiobooks can be checked out to your electronic device, including e-readers, tablets, smartphones and computers.
 Fiction and nonfiction titles are available for all ages.
 Call the library or stop in to receive a one-on-one tutorial on how to download free e-books onto your e-reader.
 Explore the Overdrive catalog.
 Download the Libby app to borrow and read ebooks and audiobooks for free.

 Read current and past issues of a plethora of magazines digitally on your computer or on other devices.

-Stream movies using your library card.
+Stream films anytime, anywhere on your preferred devices.
 Choose from a vast array of documentaries, classic and indie films.

-Most of the topics covered in more than two dozen databases can be accessed from home with your library card available on the county library's homepage, these topics include:
+Most of the topics covered in more than two dozen databases can be accessed from home with your library card.
+These topics include academic research, business, computer training, genealogy, history, language and readers’ advisory.